sgrigson/oliphant/README.md

 It's only somewhat empirical if you go by blocklist size, which is *mostly* what this is.

 Tier 0 is a "regular" or "Mastodon.Social"-sized blocklist, and really it just exists to provide one blocklist to which surely no one can object as a baseline for others.
+Since these sources aren't part of our Fedi Council, I only provide them for download, Tier0 list, and the "max list.
+They aren't part of any others.

 Tier 1 keeps bigger-than-average blocklists.
 Tier 2 makes us look like we're not even trying, and Tier 3 have *seen some stuff* and lived to tell about it, and their blocklists reflect that.

 Listed below are the current trusted sources.
 Click each to review their block data. *Each Tier contributes their block data to the tiers above it.* You can thus review this data to determine which blocks will appear in the final merge lists.
-If you see a block in Tier 0, it will thus appear in every generated list.
-A block introduced in Tier 1 would also be carried forward into all Tier 2 and Tier 3 lists.
+A block introduced in Tier 1 would be carried forward into all Tier 2 and Tier 3 lists.
 Tier 3 contributions to the block file would thus only appear in the Tier 3 and "Max" lists.

 #### Tier 0

 Tier0 is base-level moderation, expected on the flagship servers and as part of the Mastodon Server Covenant.
+These files are provided for download below, but these results are not included in other combined tier lists.

   1. [Mastodon.social](https://github.com/sgrigson/oliphant/blob/main/blocklists/mastodon.social.csv)
   1. [Mastodon.online](https://github.com/sgrigson/oliphant/blob/main/blocklists/mastodon.online.csv)